 - transitions – competencies that enable young people to transition smoothly to, through and from secondary school to further education or employment.

 At Aquinas, the tutor teachers, Deans and Future Pathways team will work with your students to help gain awareness of their own unique skillset, identify potential pathways and help support them to achieve those educational or employment goals.
-At anytime, you can get in touch with your child’s teachers or the Career Advisor to make an appointment to discuss this futher.
+At anytime, you can get in touch with your child’s teachers or the Future Pathways Team to make an appointment to discuss this further.

 Other sites that might be useful when supporting your young people to make choices about future study or employment include:

 - Tertiary institution information – on this page you’ll find links to all the major and local universities and tertiary institutes.
 Keep an eye out for emails and school notices that publicise school visits and expos where you and your students can meet with tertiary representatives.

 - Scholarships – tertiary study can be expensive, and costs alone can be a prohibitive influence in decision making about future options.
 Financial support is available from a variety of sources to meet our young people’s needs.
 Students, families and whānau are welcome to come in and meet with the Future Pathways team to help navigate these sites too.